edgerun/telemd/README.md

 * `net` Network I/O rate averaged in kilobytes/second
 * `load` the system load average of the last 1 and 5 minutes
 * `procs` the number of processes running at the current time
-* `cgrp_cpu` the cpu usage time of individual docker containers
+* `cgrp_cpu` the cpu usage time of individual containers
-* `cgrp_blkio` the total block io usage in bytes for individual docker containers
+* `cgrp_blkio` the total block io usage in bytes for individual containers
-* `cgrp_net` the total network io usage in bytes for individual docker containers
+* `cgrp_net` the total network io usage in bytes for individual containers

+#### Note regarding containers:
+Telemd supports containers that are started via `docker` but can also monitor containers that run in Kubernetes Pods.
+Which mode is used can be configured via environment variables.
 ### Info keys

 When a telemetry daemon starts, it writes static information about its host into the Redis key